vcrsoft/vcrsoft.github.io/index.md

 <h3 style="font-size: 1.5em; color: #333; border-bottom: 2px solid #eee; padding-bottom: 0.3em;">How It Works</h3>

 <p style="line-height: 1.4;">
     Your AI-powered virtual assistant handles initial customer inquiries.
-It asks the right questions, narrows down the problem, and delivers a **polished diagnostic report**—including a summary and the full chat log—directly to your inbox with the customer's contact info.
+It asks the right questions, narrows down the problem, and delivers a **polished lead qualification report**—including a summary and the full chat log—directly to your inbox with the customer's contact info.
     <br><br>
     You get all the information you need to respond quickly, accurately, and efficiently.
 </p>